markgbeckett/jupiter_ace/mpf-i/README.md

 ![](mpf-1.png "Power-on screen")

+#### Note for Minstrel 4D

+The MPF-1 ROM works with the Minstrel 4D too.
+However, before switching to the ROM image, you should boot the Minstrel 4D in the standard Ace Forth ROM and disable the Menu system and SD card (from `Menu`, `Settings`).
+Sadly, the MPF-1 does not work with the SD card on the Minstrel 4D: you will need to use either a cassette player or a PC with a sound card to load and save your programs.

 ### RAM-based

 Power on your Minstrel 4th and load the mmonitor from 'mpf.tap' (or 'mpf.wav') using the following command (case of filename is important):